rundeck-plugins/rundeck-winrm-plugin/README.md

 * `winrm-cert-trust` - (HTTPS only) certificate trust strategy, "all" (trust all certificates), "self-signed" (trust self-signed in addition to verified), or "default" (trust only verified certificates).
 Default: "default".
 * `winrm-hostname-trust` - (HTTPS only) hostname trust strategy, "all", "strict" or "browser-compatible".
 Default: "browser-compatible".
 * `winrm-kerberos-debug` - true/false, if true, enable debug output for Kerberos authentication.
 Default: false.
+* `winrm-spn-add-port` - true/false, if true, add the port to the SPN used for authentication.
+Default: false.
+* `winrm-spn-use-http` - true/false, if true, use 'HTTP' instead of 'WSMAN' as the protocol for the SPN used for authentication.
+Default: false.

 Configure Kerberos
 ----